Menu

 Weekly tasks

 This year, we will be using a half termly grid of tasks for weekly homework.
 The grid will be added to Google Classroom at the start of a half term.
-Children should choose one of the activities from the grid to complete and hand in, either on Google Classroom, or to Mrs Lbieb on a Monday morning each week.
+Children should choose one of the activities from the grid to complete and hand in, either on Google Classroom, or to Mrs Ingham on a Monday morning each week.
 All of the tasks on the grid are connected to different curriculum areas that relate to our learning for that half term.

 Reading